zarf-dev/proposals/8-show-manifest-and-values/README.md

 Viewing manifests and values files after Zarf variable templating would be useful for both creators and deployers.
 Catching a mistake in templating early can reduce cycle time.
 A Helm template is almost instant, whereas create + deploy could take several minutes to hours.

-A user can achieve a similar effect to `zarf package show-manifests` by unarchiving a package and running `helm template` on their chart.
+A user can achieve a similar effect to `zarf package show manifests` by unarchiving a package and running `helm template` on their chart.
 Not only is this a poor UX, but the `helm template` may fail depending on where Zarf variable templating is used within the chart.

 This feature has been highly requested in recent months:
 - request in Kubernetes slack - https://kubernetes.slack.com/archives/C03B6BJAUJ3/p1730229638367829